bmoreonrails/rails_tutorial/_chapters/chapter_14.md

   1. In `app/views/layouts/application.html.erb`, replace "I'm not logged in" with a link labeled "Login".
 The link should go to the `new_session` path.

       You have a couple of links in `app/views/layouts/application.html.erb`: a link to "My Super Rad Bookstore" and a link to "Log Out".
-Use these links as examples.
+Use these links as examples and try to add this link.
 {% endlist %}
 {% endsteps %}